rohanmalige/hitchhike/README.md

 Welcome to HitchHike, your go-to ride-sharing application for convenient, efficient, and cost-effective transportation solutions.
 With HitchHike, users can seamlessly post or find rides for their desired destinations, whether it's a spontaneous trip or a pre-planned journey.

+## How HitchHike Was Born

+HitchHike was born out of a common struggle among students at UC Davis to travel to the Bay Area without breaking the bank on taxi services or Amtrak tickets.
+Observing numerous students posting on UC Davis Snapchat groups about driving to certain destinations and offering rides to others willing to split the gas, we recognized an opportunity.
+We saw the potential to streamline this process and provide a platform that allows drivers to post their rides, enabling other users to join their journey and save money.

 ## What's Unique About Us